-While the likes of Billy Grant (1877 – 1957) had to use magazines and catalogues for his Art Deco inspiration and references, Old Mutual paid for Fred Glennie and the Louws to go on a study trip to Europe and the States.
+While the likes of Billy Grant (1877 – 1957) had to use magazines and catalogues for his Art Deco inspiration and references, Old Mutual paid for Fred Glennie and the Louws to go to Europe and the States.
 No surprises that the Old Mutual Building looks like a smaller version of Empire State Building, designed by Shreve, Lamb & Harmon, built 1930 – 1931.
-Old Mutual wanted their new headquarters to impress and it still does, even the detailing (eg banisters, light fittings and etched images by the lifts).
+Old Mutual wanted their new headquarters to impress and it still does, even the small details (eg banisters, light fittings and etched images by the lifts).
 Going inside gives the feeling of stepping back in time to a bygone era.
-I get this too at the small Art Deco optometrist, Mullers, opposite.
+So too, going into the small Art Deco optometrist, Mullers, opposite Mutual Heights.
 It was designed by Frank Spears (1906 – 1991) when he worked at shopfitters Brimble & Briggs (no relation to me, btw).
 While Old Mutual Building is now an apartment block renamed Mutual Heights, re-purposed like most other Art Deco buildings here, Mullers is still an optometrist and in fact where I go for my annual eye test.

 Moving onto other city centres in South Africa, Johannesburg’s city centre has apparently the world’s third largest number of large Art Deco buildings, after (no less) New York and Miami.
 Near to Johannesburg, the small town of Springs has 34 small Art Deco buildings (Dr André van Graan did the survey), second only to Miami.
 Some call Durban South Africa’s Art Deco capital.
 It has an active Art Deco Society.
 Cape Town’s hosted the Art Deco World Congress in 2005.
-It no longer exists – all the more reason for us to read, write and engage with it.
-Sadly, but understandably, many owners rip out Art Deco features.
+The society no longer exists – all the more reason for us to read, write and engage with Art Deco here.
+Sadly, but understandably, many owners rip out Art Deco features in their properties.
 I was speechless when a history teacher told me he did so for his Market House flat so it would do well on Airbnb, which it did!

 There is the informative and active Facebook page, Art Deco Architecture in Cape Town.
 The Johannesburg Heritage Foundation ran a series of Art Deco lectures during ‘hard’ lockdown mid 2020 on Art Deco.
-Dr André van Graan gave a brilliant ‘virtual tour’ of Cape Town’s Art Deco heritage.
-I’m glad he’ll be doing a similar one for the UCT Summer School, 14 Jan 2021.
-I’d better organise soon another of his tours, especially after the success of the recent one on 11 Nov (images above).
-We finished with supper at Gorgeous George – I couldn’t resist the birds’ eye view from its roof top restaurant overlooking some of Cape Town’s majestic commercial buildings of old we had seen at street level (eg The Shell offices, now Onomo Hotel, Greenmarket Sq – pictured).
-Do let me know if you would like your own tour, or would like to comment on the above.
-It would be great, as ever, to hear from you.
+Dr André van Graan gave a brilliant ‘virtual tour’ of Cape Town’s Art Deco heritage and did a similar one for the UCT Summer School, 14 Jan 2021.
+I plan to organise another tour sooinish; for the one on 11 Nov 2020 (images above), we finished with supper at Gorgeous George.
+The birds’ eye view includes the Art Deco Shell offices, converted in a hotel which I think has just closed, Onomo, Greenmarket Sq (pictured).
+And splendid Beaux-Arts buildings on St George’s Mall which was Art Deco’s predecessor and “competitor”.

 Sources of info and recommended reading: